-The David Rockefeller Fund, Inc. (the Fund) is a not-for-profit, charitable corporation existing under the New York not-for-profit corporation law and is classified as a private foundation as defined in the Internal Revenue Code (the Code).
-The Fund was established in 1989 and provides support to charitable and public organizations in the areas of Criminal Justice, Environment, and the Arts.
+The David Rockefeller Fund, Inc. (the Fund) is a not for profit, charitable corporation existing under the New York not for profit corporation law and is classified as a private foundation as defined in the Internal Revenue Code (the Code).
+The Fund was established in 1989 and provides support to charitable and public organizations in the areas of Arts, Justice, and Climate.
 During 2018, the Richard Rockefeller Climate Change Initiatives was approved by the Board of Directors and made possible by the estate of David Rockefeller at the behest of two grandchildren and in honor of Richard Rockefeller.
 The main purpose of these initiatives is to support bold, urgent action to reduce and prevent greenhouse gas emissions as quickly as practitioners, and policymakers can achieve such gains at scale.
-The Fund also underwrites a number of programs designed to encourage family members' individual philanthropic involvement and interests, as well as collaborative grant-making by the family.
+The Fund also underwrites a number of programs designed to encourage trustees' charitable giving.